-Businesses and individuals are increasingly under pressure to improve their sustainability footprint and reduce their carbon emissions.
-On a local, regional and international level, there is rising demand for innovative green products and a need for carbon capture, agriculture, nature conservation and biodiversity solutions.
+Businesses and individuals are increasingly under pressure to improve their sustainability and reduce their carbon footprint.
+On a local, regional, and international level, there is rising demand for innovative green products and a need for carbon capture, agriculture, nature conservation, and biodiversity solutions.

-The Taskforce on Scaling Voluntary Carbon Market noted that the current market for offsets will need to grow by at least 15-fold by 2030.
+The Taskforce on Scaling Voluntary Carbon Markets estimates that the current carbon credit market must grow at least 15 times by 2030.

 DGB has a strong project pipeline of nature-based projects worldwide, generating income from carbon offsets.
 Look at the projects we're successfully running together with landowners and investors.